mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ---

-Screening writing candidates is challenging, as you need to make decisions with limited, imperfect information.
+Screening writing candidates requires you to make decisions with limited, imperfect information.
 This section explains what qualities to look for, which red flags to avoid, and how to contain the damage when you accidentally make a poor hire.

 ## Evaluation criteria

-Before you hire a writer, you can't tell how they'll write for you.
-You have a limited set of signals about the writer based on their profile and portfolio.
-Below, I've outlined standard hiring criteria for writers and to evaluate them in your hiring decisions.
+Until you hire a writer, you can't tell how well they'll write for you.
+Their profile and portfolio provide a limited set of signals, none of them perfect.
+Below, I've outlined standard hiring criteria for writers and how to evaluate them in your hiring decisions.

 ### Hourly rate

-If you found one writer who charges $60/hr and another who charges only $30/hr, you naturally might assume that the $60/hr writer is better.
+If you find a writer who charges $60/hr and another who charges only $30/hr, you might naturally assume that the $60/hr writer is better.
 How else could they command a wage that's twice as high as their competitor?

 Surprisingly, I found this to be untrue.
 In my experience, a writer's asking rate was almost wholly unrelated to their skill level.
 In fact, the best writer I found on Upwork was also the one who billed the lowest rate, at $20/hr.